 Who's eligible: Anyone who contributes regularly to a blog about any aspect of children's or young adult literature.
 Regularly pretty much means at least once a month or so, but there are always exceptions.
 Ask us if you're not sure.

 You must also be at least 16 years old before Oct.
 1st.
 If you're under 18, we'll likely ask for an email from a parent saying that you understand the work involved.

-How to sign up: Just fill out this little form right here, but first read all the stuff below.
+How to sign up: Just fill out this form, but first read below.
 Don't say you weren't warned!

 Oh, and don't email us to apply.
 The form is all you need.